ardevd/ha-bobcatminer/README.md

 # ha-bobcatminer

 ## Introduction
-This is a Home Assistant integration for the Bobcat Helium Miner.
+This is a Home Assistant integration for the Bobcat Helium Miner, allowing you to monitor your Bobcat miner's state including sync gap, temperature and public IP.

 ## Installation